calamity-inc/Sentinel-for-Warframe/README.md

 - Duviri Tarot: Tells you what warframes and weapons you will be able to choose in the cave.
 This is basically the same as having rank 4 or higher of the Opportunity intrinsic.

 ## TODO

-Additions:
-- Bounty Helper: Show if Narmer bounties are available and if you own the respective Caliban blueprint already

 Improvements:
 - Duviri Tarot: Make it a toggle since the detection for if the Duviri navigation is opened is really unreliable